Special Needs Trusts Pros, Cons, and FAQs

 Money should not go outright to the child, both because he or she may not be able to manage it properly and because receiving the funds directly may cause the child to lose means tested government benefits, such as Supplemental Security Income (SSI) and Medicaid.
 Often, these programs also serve as the entry point for receiving vital community support services such as DDD.
 In the case of SSI, at the end of 1999 Congress enacted laws making it much more difficult to create a trust for an individual with a disability after she has received an inheritance, making it even more important that parents create the trust as part of their estate plan.

-Where is your son going to live when he can no longer live with you?
+Where is your son, daughter or sibling going to live when he can no longer live with you?
 Will he move in with a sibling?
 Or into a group home?
 Who will make the decision?
-Who will monitor the care he receives?
+Who will monitor the care he or she receives?
 It’s never too soon to begin answering these questions and making sure that the living and support arrangements are in place.
 If you have questions about residency placements, call Fredrick P. Niemann, Esq. toll-free at 855-376-5291.

 In some cases, it may be appropriate for the child move to a residential placement or supervised apartment while his parents can still help with the process.
 In many parts of the country, non-profit organizations and private consultants can help plan, research available options, and assist in the move.
 In NJ, residential placements are provided by DDD.